-Master of Science in Natural Resources and Environment
+Master of Science in Environment and Sustainability

 Students in the MS program specialize in one of six fields of study:

 As a Behavior, Education, and Communication specialist, you will learn how people think, what drives them, and the conditions under which they behave most reasonably and creatively.